sampsyo/uwadvising/advising.md

 4. **Talk to Elise (elised@cs)** Elise, as we all know, is one of the most valuable resources we have as graduate students.
 If you are unable to resolve a particular conflict, let Elise weigh in on your problem.
 5. **Talk to Hank Levy, Dept. Chair** Having been a faculty member for many years, Hank has experience with all facets of the advising experience.
 He also happens to be a nice guy.

-Note that these solutions apply to almost any issue you could have during your grad student experience.
+These solutions apply to almost any issue you could have during your grad student experience.

-##Frequency Asked Questions
+## Frequently Asked Questions

 1. **I want to work with Prof. X, how do I ask them?**